LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 ### 2. Run Provider and Consumer on different Docket hosts

 The provider and consumer containers can be run on different Docker hosts.
 The elektron-sdk Docker image must be built on both Docker hosts.
-In this scenario, the provider container will be run on host A and the consumer container will be run on host B.
+In this scenario, the provider container is on host A and the consumer container is on host B.

 ![Run Provider and Consumer on different Docket hosts](usecase2.png)